 VM-20 Section 3.B.1 – 3.B.3

+B. NPR Calculation

-B. For purposes of this section, a policy with “multiple secondary guarantees” is one that: a) simultaneously has more than one shadow account; b) simultaneously has more than one cumulative premium type of guarantee; or c) simultaneously has at least one of each.
+For the purposes of Section 3, the following terms apply:

+A policy with “multiple secondary guarantees” is one that: a) simultaneously has more than one shadow account; b) simultaneously has more than one cumulative premium type of guarantee; or c) simultaneously has at least one of each.
 A single shadow account with a variety of possible end dates to the secondary guarantee, depending on the policyholder’s choice of funding level, constitutes a single—not multiple—secondary guarantee.

 Guidance Note: